Situation theory: History

-Situation theory originated as an attempt to provide rigorous mathematical foundations for Barwise and Perry's situation semantics, a research programme that treats meaning and information in terms of partial situations rather than complete possible worlds.
-Early work by Barwise and collaborators sketched the theory in papers such as "Situations and small worlds" and in the essays collected in The Situation in Logic.
+Situation theory originated as an effort to provide rigorous mathematical foundations for Barwise and Perry's situation semantics, a research programme that analyzes meaning and information in terms of partial situations rather than complete possible worlds.
+Early work by Barwise and his collaborators outlined the theory in papers such as "Situations and small worlds" and in the essays collected in The Situation in Logic.

 During the late 1980s and early 1990s, Devlin, Seligman, Moss and others developed a more systematic version of the theory.
 Devlin's monograph Logic and Information (1991) presents situation theory as a general logical framework for information, introducing the central notions of infons, situations, types, parameters and constraints.
-The multi-volume series Situation Theory and Its Applications, edited by Robin Cooper and others, collects papers on logical, mathematical and linguistic aspects of the framework.
+The multi-volume series Situation Theory and Its Applications, edited by Robin Cooper and others, brought together papers on the logical, mathematical and linguistic dimensions of the framework.

-Foundational issues – in particular the treatment of self-reference and "hyper-infons" (self-referential items of information) – led to reformulations based on Aczel's anti-foundation axiom (AFA).
-This allows non-well-founded sets and supports models of circular information structures that cannot be handled in standard well-founded set theory.
-Subsequent work by Barwise and Seligman on channel theory and information flow extended situation-theoretic ideas to distributed systems and classification structures.
+Foundational issues, especially the treatment of self-reference and "hyper-infons" (self-referential items of information), led to reformulations based on Aczel's anti-foundation axiom (AFA).
+This approach permits non-well-founded sets and supports models of circular information structures that cannot be accommodated within standard well-founded set theory.
+Later work by Barwise and Seligman on channel theory and information flow extended situation-theoretic ideas to distributed systems and classification structures.

-Edward N. Zalta's "Twenty-Five Basic Theorems in Situation and World Theory" shows how situation theory can be integrated with a theory of possible worlds by treating worlds as maximal situations and providing a unified axiomatic treatment of both.
+Edward N. Zalta's "Twenty-Five Basic Theorems in Situation and World Theory" shows how situation theory can be integrated with a theory of possible worlds by treating worlds as maximal situations and by providing a unified axiomatic treatment of both.